College of Technology

 - Lafayette AIM Program - Lafayette, Indiana

-- Toyota AMT Program - Vincennes Campus
+- AMT Program (A FAME Program) - Vincennes Campus

 The College of Technology at Vincennes University cultivates the intellectual and personal growth of it's undergraduates, prepares and compels them into any of the exciting technology career paths: Aviation Technology, Electronics Technology, Land Resources and Planning Technology, Manufacturing Technology, Transportation Technology and Welding Technology.